wavefrontHQ/docs/pages/doc/integrations_cloudhealth.md

 1. Select **Accounts** > **Setup** > **Wavefront**.
 1. Click **New Account** and configure the integration:
   ![Screenshot of the configuration screen in the CloudHealth UI.](images/integration_cloudhealth_wavefront_setup.png)
-    1. Enter a name of the account.
+    1. Enter ab account name.
     1. Retrieve the Wavefront API token (see Prerequisites) and paste it in the **API Token** field.
-    1. If you are using a metric prefix in Wavefront, enter its value in the **Metric Prefix** field.
+    1. If you are using a metric prefix in Tanzu Observability by Wavefront, enter its value in the **Metric Prefix** field.
     1. To import tags from a legacy Servers account, enable **Import Tags**.
        CloudHealth then actively collects tags, and you will see an additional field to accept the tags that you want to import into CloudHealth.
 1. Click **Save Account**.

 CloudHealth begins collecting Wavefront Sources within 15 minutes of account setup, and continues collecting these Sources every 15 min.
 CloudHealth fetches up to one day's worth of time-series data from the date when you add the Wavefront account.